Dale Kickett: Early career

 Originally from Western Australia, Kickett is related to a number of other high-profile AFL footballers, including Derek Kickett (a cousin of Dale's father) and Lance "Buddy" Franklin (Dale's first cousin).

 Kickett began his football career in the Avon Football Association in 1984, whilst living in the small country town of Tammin.
 He later moved to Perth and played three games at under 19s level with Swan Districts in 1987.
 He was released by them, and was asked to switch to Claremont by his uncle Larry Kickett, who was coaching their under 19s team.
 He made his senior football debut with Claremont in the WAFL in 1988, where he had significant success.
 He played with Claremont until 1989, was the club's leading goalkicker in 1989, and was part of the 1989 Premiership team.

 Kickett was recruited to the Australian Football League for the 1990 season, after Fitzroy used its first pick in the 1989 national draft (No. 9 overall) to select him.
 Kickett played 15 senior games in his debut season, but having grown up in a small town, living in the big city of Melbourne did not suit Kickett.

-At the end of the season, he was traded to the West Coast Eagles in return for pick No. 78 in the 1990 national Ddraft.
+At the end of the season, he was traded to the West Coast Eagles in return for pick No. 78 in the 1990 national draft.
 Kickett also managed only one season on the West Coast list.
 He was unable to break into the strong West Coast senior team, playing only two games for the team before being delisted.
 When on reserve, Kickett played again for Claremont, where he had a very good year, playing in his second premiership for the club and winning the Simpson Medal for the best player in the grand final.

 St Kilda became the third AFL club to try Kickett, selecting him with pick No. 38 in the 1992 pre-season draft.
 He had a promising season in 1992, playing in 21 games, but again he lasted only one season, and returned to Western Australia after the season.

 He played exclusively WAFL football with Claremont in 1993, and played in his third Claremont premiership side and won his second Simpson Medal.
 The 1993 WAFL season proved to be a crucial season in Kickett's career, as he made a switch from the half-forward line, where he had played up until 1993, into the half back line in the 1993 premiership side.

 Essendon saw Kickett's new potential at half-back, and recruited him in the 1993 mid-season draft, but Kickett remained in Western Australia until the beginning of the 1994 season.
 He played eight games for the Bombers in 1994, but again lasted only one season on the club's list.